We Are Not Ourselves

 Matthew Thomas

-Eileen encourages her husband to want more: a better job, better friends, a better house, but as years pass it becomes clear that his growing reluctance is part of a deeper psychological shift.
-An inescapable darkness enters their lives, and Eileen and Ed and their son, Connell, try desperately to hold together a semblance of the reality they have known, and to preserve, against long odds, an idea they have cherished of the future.
+Driven by this longing, Eileen places her stock and love in Ed Leary, a handsome young scientist, and with him begins a family.
+Over the years Eileen encourages her husband to want more: a better job, better friends, a better house.
+It slowly becomes clear that his growing reluctance is part of a deeper, more incomprehensive psychological shift.
+An inescapable darkness enters their lives, and Eileen and Ed and their son Connell try desperately to hold together a semblance of the reality they have known, and to preserve, against long odds, an idea they have cherished of the future.

 Las personas que vieron esto también vieron: